TruCol/Self-host-GitLab-CI-for-GitHub/README.md

-# Self-hosted GitLab CI on GitHub repos over Tor (for a Raspberry Pi 4b)
+# Self-hosted GitLab CI for all your GitHub repos

-This runs your own self-hosted GitLab CI on all GitHub repositories of a GitHub user/organisation, in a single command.
+Hi, thanks for checking out this repo! :) It runs your own self-hosted GitLab CI on all GitHub repositories of a GitHub user/organisation, in a single command.
 Tested on Ubuntu 20.04 LTS.

 ## Setup GitLab server + GitLab runner CI
 To install your own GitLab server: